Himalayas: Geology

+that rests on top of a lower unit."

 Hydrology

-Despite their scale, the Himalayas do not form a major watershed, and a number of rivers cut through the range, particularly in the eastern part of the range.
+Despite their scale, the Himalayas do not form a major continental divide, and a number of rivers cut through the range, particularly in the eastern part of the range.
 As a result, the main ridge of the Himalayas is not clearly defined, and mountain passes are not as significant for traversing the range as with other mountain ranges.
-The rivers of the Himalayas drain into two large river systems:
+Himalayas' rivers drain into two large systems: